elijahhill/SimpleEMRSystem/README.md

 Then from the dropdown list, select Python 3.10.4 ('SEMRenv': venv)

 ### Activating the virtual environment
-When activating the environment, there may be a problem where you cannot run activate the environment.
+For Windows, when activating the environment, there may be a problem where you cannot run activate the environment.
 It will say something similar to "running scripts on this system id is disabled"

 To solve this, run -